Learn why testing with Excel eventually becomes slow, unstructured, complex and very frustrating.

 Information can quickly become fragmented and it’s difficult to keep track of all the different changes.

 Maintaining a file archive is possible, but it will also soon become unmanageable: issues_20161201_final2.xls is now the latest version or was it?
 Convincing an auditing party of data integrity and traceability is an impossible task using this method.

 Is testing with Excel something to be embarrassed about?
 No, because testing software is always better than doing nothing at all – “it’s the taking part that counts, not winning”.

-But therein lays our most import message as well.
-Excel works fine as a short time solution, but for long term projects you can save time and money by using a professional test management application.
+But therein lies our most important message.
+Excel works fine as a short-term solution, but for long-term projects you can save time and money by using a professional test management application.